xcrescent/portfolio_brl_trainees/CONTRIBUTING.md

 - Add any new files or make changes in the appropriate directories.
 - Do not create files or directories in the root directory unless absolutely necessary.

-### 3. External Collaborator List
+### 3. BRL Members List

-If you are an external collaborator, please add your information to the `externalColab` list in [`card.dart`](path/to/file).
+If you are a BRL Trainee, please add your information to the `trainees` list in [`card.dart`](path/to/file).
 Include your name, member type, domain, GitHub link, LinkedIn link, and Instagram link.

 Example: